 A practical plan selection framework

-• Small business brochure site: optimized shared or entry managed WordPress
+- Small business brochure site: optimized shared or entry managed WordPress — see the focused WordPress hosting for small business guide

-• Growing content/ecommerce site: managed WordPress with stronger resources
+- Growing content site: managed WordPress with stronger resources and tested caching

 Choose what fits your current stage, but make sure next-stage upgrades are straightforward.